Money laundering

-History
+Legislative history

-While existing laws were used to fight money laundering during the period of Prohibition in the United States during the 1930s, dedicated Anti-Money Laundering legislation was only implemented in the 1980s.
+While existing laws were used to fight money laundering during the period of Prohibition in the United States during the 1930s, dedicated anti-money laundering legislation was only implemented in the 1980s.
 Organized crime received a major boost from Prohibition and a large source of new funds that were obtained from illegal sales of alcohol.
 The successful prosecution of Al Capone on tax evasion brought in a new emphasis by the state and law enforcement agencies to track and confiscate money, but existing laws against tax evasion could not be used once gangsters started paying their taxes.

 In the 1980s, the war on drugs led governments again to turn to money laundering rules in an attempt to track and seize the proceeds of drug crimes in order to catch the organizers and individuals running drug empires.
 It also had the benefit, from a law enforcement point of view, of turning rules of evidence "upside down".
 Law enforcers normally have to prove an individual is guilty to seize their property, but with civil forfeiture laws, money can be confiscated and it is up to the individual to prove that the source of funds is legitimate to get the money back.
 This makes it much easier for law enforcement agencies and provides for much lower burdens of proof.

 However, this process has been abused by some law enforcement agencies to take and keep money without strong evidence of related criminal activity, to be used to supplement their own budgets.
 Civil asset forfeiture has been harshly criticized by civil liberties advocates for its greatly reduced standards for conviction, reverse onus, financial conflicts of interests arising when the law enforcement agencies who decide whether or not to seize assets stand to keep those assets for themselves, and violation of separation of powers and due process.